Jack Deaman

-Jack Edward Deaman (born 17 May 1993) is an English footballer.
+Jack Edward Deaman (born 17 May 1993) is an English retired footballer.

 Deaman began his career as a youngster with Wrexham, before joining Birmingham City in 2011.
 He spent time on loan at League Two club Cheltenham Town, without appearing for the first team, and moved on to Conference South club Eastbourne Borough after Birmingham released him at the end of the 2012–13 season.
 After a trial with Cheltenham in July 2014, he rejoined the club on a one-year contract.
 A defender who can also play in midfield, he made his senior debut in the 2014–15 League Cup.
 After Cheltenham's relegation in 2015, he spent the first half of the following season on loan to National League North club AFC Telford United before joining Basingstoke Town.
 He left at the end of the season to sign for National League North club Gloucester City.
 After a loan spell at Salford City, he spent the 2017–18 season with Hereford of the Southern League before returning to Gloucester City for 2018–19.